kaixih/kaixih.github.io/_posts/2021-01-15-horovod-comm.md

 ```
 Under the hood, the communication is often asynchronized with the backward
 propagation when GPUs are available (Note, this is different from saying Horovod
-conducts synchronous training, meaning the gradient aggregation takes place only
+conducts synchronous training, which means aggregation of one gradient takes place only
-when all nodes have done their local computation and received all the other
+when each node has done its local computation of that gradient and received
-gradidents.).
-In addition, the NCCL all-reduce will be used if installed.
-To
+the same gradients from all the other nodes.).
+In addition, the NCCL all-reduce
-reduce launch overhead, Horovod will send batches of tensors at intervals
+will be used if installed.
+To reduce launch overhead, Horovod will send batches
-instead of performing communication the instance that a
+of tensors at intervals instead of performing communication the instance that a
 tensor is ready.
 Moreover, to achieve high throughput, small tensors might be
 fused to bigger ones before communication can take place.
 Please check
 `--cycle-time-ms` and `--fusion-threshold-mb` command options for more information.